rbrahier17/OC-P11-Kasa/README.md

 #### -Install dependencies: `npm install`
 #### -Runs the app: `npm run start`

-Runs the app in the development mode.\
+The app runs in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\